pedronveloso/android-digital-frame/README.md

 ## License 📜

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a dual license setup:

+- **GNU General Public License v3.0**: The software is available under the GPLv3 license for non-commercial use.
+You can view the full license text in the [LICENSE](LICENSE) file.

+- **Commercial License**: For any commercial use of the software, including but not limited to integrating it into proprietary products or using it in a commercial environment, prior authorization is required.
+Please review the [COMMERCIAL LICENSE](COMMERCIAL_LICENSE.md) file for details on obtaining a commercial license and contact information.

+By using this software, you agree to abide by the terms of the relevant license.